lawun330/lawun330/README.md

 - During my undergraduate studies, I explored areas such as front-end development, machine learning, data science, algorithms, AI and quantum computing.
 My repositories showcase projects and experiments that reflect my growing interest in data-driven solutions and computational problem-solving.

 ## My Future Vision
-Looking ahead, I am eager to continue developing my skills in Machine Learning Engineering, with the hope that one day, I can work at the intersection of ML and Quantum Computing.
-I am excited by the idea of leveraging quantum algorithms to speed up and enhance ML processes, and I am committed to pursuing a career that combines these two powerful fields.
+I am developing my skills in Machine Learning and Quantum Computing, with the hope that one day, I can work at the intersection of two.
+The idea of leveraging quantum algorithms to speed up and enhance ML processes is what makes me committed to pursuing a career that combines these two powerful fields.

 ## Tools Used
 <p>Languages:</p>